JayshKhan/JayshKhan/README.md

 - 👋 Hi, I’m @SultanJKhan
-- 👀 I’m interested in Programming duh,
+- 👀 I’m interested in Programming, duh!,
 - 🌱 I’m currently learning laravel
 - 💞️ I’m looking to collaborate on anything interesting
 - 📫 How to reach me .
 Why?